babarrett/g80-9009/README.md

 4. It looks like ABBR is another case we know little about.
 If the workstations come with special "workstation" functions that are activated by keys not found on "normal" keyboards.
-So pressing ABBR would get passed through the breakout box to the Workstation port, but never to the "Desk PC / Workstation" port.
+So pressing ABBR may get passed through the breakout box to the Workstation port, but never to the "Desk PC / Workstation" port.
 There may be other keys that behave this way.

+TODO: Fix this.
+Most colored keys don't generate scan codes.
 So it looks like of the 149 keys on the keyboard, **most** except the cluster of 8 at the top-right could be available.
 It's also possible that the F1-F24 don't send scan codes directly, but only play back your pre-programmed keyboard macros.